Dear parents, carers, children and other interested parties,

 An adventure to remember, a taste of independence, a stronger sense of belonging, a rush of adrenaline, a development of transferable skills and attributes, a breath of fresh air, a sense of achievement, a commitment to active conservation, a taste of the wild and making memories that last a lifetime.
 That’s what the Clavering Residential Programme is all about!

-Children at Clavering Primary School have the opportunity to attend at least THREE residentials during their time at Clavering:
+Children at Clavering Primary School have the opportunity to attend THREE residentials during their time at Clavering:

 a two-day / one-night residential in Year 4 (for which preparation begins in Year 3);

 a three-day / two-night residential in Year 5;

 a five-day / four-night residential in Year 6 (as part of our John Muir Award Programme).

 British children are spending more and more time in front of screens and as much as twenty hours a week online.
 There is a growing body of evidence that indicates that children's physical, emotional and social development is hampered by the increasing restrictions on their ability to explore the world around them and to process their discoveries on their own.
 Children who do not learn to take risks become adults who do not take risks, to the detriment of society as a whole.
 As our society becomes increasingly risk-adverse and litigious, we are in danger of suffocating our children in rules, regulations and cotton wool.
 At Clavering Primary School, we believe that life is full of challenges and we owe it to our children to equip them with the skills to recognise risks, assess them sensibly and react positively.
 After all, being brave isn’t the absence of fear; being brave is having that fear but finding a way through it.

 'Unless you're outside your comfort zone, you can't grow.'
 (Bear Grylls)